amyibrahim/amyibrahim.github.io/Nanopore_Dorado_basecalling_for_all.md

 ***

-### This worksheet will guide you through the steps in using Dorado to basecall your sequence data, please follow the links in this page for your further analysis steps.
+**This worksheet will guide you through the steps in using Dorado to basecall your sequence data, please follow the links in this page for your further analysis steps**

 ***

 ## BASECALLING - DORADO